thuvh/monasca-api/docs/monasca-api-spec.md

 #### Query Parameters
 * name (string(255), optional) - Name of alarm to filter by.
-* dimensions (string, optional) - Dimensions of metrics to filter by specified as a comma separated array of (key, value) pairs as `key1:value1,key1:value1, ...`
+* dimensions (string, optional) - Dimensions of metrics to filter by specified as a comma separated array of (key, value) pairs as `key1:value1,key1:value1, ...`, leaving the value empty `key1,key2:value2` will return all values for that key, multiple values for a key may be specified as `key1:value1|value2|...,key2:value4,...`
 * offset (string, optional)
 * limit (integer, optional)